The Adventures of Prince Achmed

+Prince Achmed features a silhouette animation technique that Reiniger invented by manipulating cardboard cutouts and thin sheets of lead under a camera, similar to Wayang shadow puppets.
+The original prints featured color tinting.
+Reiniger also used the first form of a multiplane camera in making the film, one of the most important devices in pre-digital animation.
+Several famous avant-garde animators worked on Prince Achmed, among them Walter Ruttmann, Berthold Bartosch, and Carl Koch.

 Plot

 An African sorcerer conjures up a flying horse, which he shows to the Caliph.
 When the sorcerer refuses to sell it for any amount of gold, the Caliph offers any treasure he has.
 The sorcerer chooses Dinarsade, the Caliph's daughter, to her great distress.
 Prince Achmed, Dinarsade's brother, objects, but the sorcerer persuades him to try out the horse.
-It carries the prince away, higher and higher into the sky, as he doesn't know how to control it.
+The prince does not know how to control the horse, so it carries the prince away, higher and higher into the sky.
 The Caliph has the sorcerer imprisoned.

 When Achmed discovers how to make the horse descend, he finds himself in a strange foreign land, a magical island called Wak Wak.
 He is greeted by a bevy of attractive maidens.
 When they begin fighting for his attention, he flies away to a lake.
 There, he watches as Pari Banu, the beautiful ruler of the land of Wak Wak, arrives with her attendants to bathe.
 When they spot him, they all fly away, except for Pari Banu, for Achmed has her magical flying feather costume.
 She flees on foot, but he captures her.
 He gains her trust when he returns her feathers.
 They fall in love.
 She warns him, however, that the demons of Wak Wak will try to kill him.

 The sorcerer frees himself from his chains.
 Transforming himself into a bat, he seeks out Achmed.
-The prince chases the sorcerer (back in human form) and falls into a pit.
+The prince chases the sorcerer (who has turned into a kangaroo) and falls into a pit.
 While Achmed fights a giant snake, the sorcerer takes Pari Banu to China and sells her to the Emperor.
 The sorcerer returns and pins Achmed under a boulder on top of a mountain.
 However, the Witch of the Flaming Mountain notices him and rescues Achmed.
 The sorcerer is her arch-enemy, so she helps Achmed rescue Pari Banu from the Emperor.
 Then, the demons of Wak Wak find the couple and, despite Achmed's fierce resistance, carry Pari Banu off.
 Achmed forces a captive demon to fly him to Wak Wak.
 However, the gates of Wak Wak are locked.